-When someone gives you money and money come into the business that is called income.
-Just like you got a receipt you must also keep a receipt book to give receipts to others when they pay you in a dealing for the business.
+When someone gives you money and money comes into the business that is called income.
+Just like you got a receipt - you must keep a receipt book to give receipts to others when they pay you.
 For example, if you sell any item to another person or do any work for someone in exchange of money - give them a receipt.
-In this case the receipt ensures you both can have a record of what was done.
-Normally receipt books come with carbon paper which makes a copy of the receipt - give the original to your customer and keep the copy of the receipt.
-Example if you sell one 5W light bulb to Tall Tom - you will write out a receipt in your receipt book and give the original copy to Tom and keep the copy of the receipt.
-Later you will use your receipt copy to update your record book.
-Most receipt books have receipts with the receipt number written on them in red.
-This number is useful to keep in your records when something is needed to be verified regarding that dealing or transaction.
+In this case the receipt so you both can have a record.
+Normally receipt books come with carbon paper which makes a copy of the receipt - give this copy to your customer.
+Example if you sell one 5W light bulb to Tall Tom - you will write out a receipt in your receipt book and give a copy of it to Tom.
+Later you will use the original to update your record book.
+Also, most receipt books have receipts with the receipt number written on them in red.
+This number is useful to keep in your records.

-FIGURE 13: Sample receipt you can issue from a receipt book
+FIGURE 12: Sample receipt you can issue from a receipt book27